ifupdown-ng/ifupdown-ng/doc/ADMIN-GUIDE.md

   in order to require inheritance from specified templates.
   Valid values are `0` and `1`, the default is `1`.

+* `compat_create_interfaces`:
+  Denotes where or not to create interfaces when compat\_* settings are active and it would be necessary to create an interface to be fully compliant.
+This could happen when inheriting bridge VLAN settings to an interface within a bridges bridge-ports setting but no interface stanza is found.
+Valid values are `0` and `1`, the default is `1`.

 * `compat_ifupdown2_bridge_ports_inherit_vlans`: In ifupdown2 `bridge-vids`
   as well as the <bridge-pvid> set on a bridge interface will be inherited by all member ports if not set explicitly.
 When set to `1` ifupdown-ng